 Common sense when you travel will be your best guide.
-If you are traveling a long distance, your comfort level will increase if you stretch, walk, and empty your bladder every two hours.
+If you are traveling a long distance, you will be more comfortable if you stretch, walk, and empty your bladder every two hours.
 Air travel is fine, but some airlines require written permission from your doctor if you are flying during you last trimester.
 During the last month of your pregnancy, it might be wise to stay near home.
-If you have had any complications during your pregnancy or have risk factors for complications you should discuss your travel plans with your doctor before your plans are finalized.
+If you have had any complications during your pregnancy or have risk factors for complications, you should discuss your travel plans with your doctor before your plans are finalized.